Significant-Gravitas/AutoGPT/forge/tutorials/002_blueprint_of_an_agent.md

 ### **Profile**
 Humans naturally adapt our mindset based on the tasks we're tackling, whether it's writing, cooking, or playing sports.
 Similarly, agents can be conditioned or "profiled" to specialize in specific tasks.

-The profile of an agent is it's personality, mindset, and high-level instructions.
+The profile of an agent is its personality, mindset, and high-level instructions.
 Research indicates that merely informing an agent that it's an expert in a certain domain can boost its performance.

 | **Potential Applications of Profiling** | **Description**                                                                                          |
 |-----------------------------------------|----------------------------------------------------------------------------------------------------------|